gyups/johnwilliams/pages/timeline.md

 - __May 30__: The captain of HMS *Clyde* regained control of his vessel at the Nore and they slipped away to the dockyard at Sheerness.
 This signalled the dissolution of the mutiny.
 Many of the Nore leaders were tried on board HMS *Neptune* and where either hung on the *Sandwich* or transported to Australia.
 Still, proportionally few men where punished for this mutiny, though the reprisals were more severe than at Spithead.

 - __September 21__: The crew of HMS *Hermione* mutinied in the Caribbean, forcing their way into the quarterdeck and murdering Cpt.
 Hugh Pigot.
 These core mutineers went on to murder eight other officers and two midshipmen, throwing all the bodies overboard.
 The mutiny was uncommonly brutal, probably due of a combination of Pigot's cruelty and many years serving the West Indies, witnessing the constant surge of disease and the miserable dehumanization of slavery.
 The sailors delivered the ship to the Spanish at La Guaira and became the *Santa Cecillia*.
 The British were much more vindictive in finding and prosecuting the mutineers, finding 33, most of whom were hung or transported.

+#### 1798

+- __Febraury 17__: Proby was sent back to the Channel from the Mediterranean and given command of the laid up  36-gun frigate HMS *Belle Poule*.
+Even though it was out of commission, the transfer automatically promoted Proby to post captain.
+He was 18 and due to seniority and the attrition of the war, would have guaranteed Proby a future as an admiral ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.
+8-9).

+- __December 4__: Proby is given command of HMS *Danae*, his first real command as captain and joining the Channel blockade ([Pope](https://gyups.github.io/johnwilliams/transcriptions/devil_himself/), p.
+9).

 #### 1799